๐ŸฅฆAdvanced Nutrition

 Gallbladder

-• Concentrates and stores bile produced by the liver, increasing bile salt concentration up to tenfold between meals
+• Concentrates and stores bile produced by the liver, increasing bile salt concentration up to tenfold between meals.

 Pancreas

-• Bicarbonate secretion neutralizes acidic chyme, raising pH to 7-8; this protects the duodenum and creates optimal conditions for pancreatic enzymes
+• Bicarbonate secretion neutralizes the acidic chyme arriving from the stomach, raising the pH to about 7โ€“8.
+This protects the duodenal lining and creates the optimal conditions for pancreatic enzymes to function.

-Compare: Liver vs. Pancreas—both are accessory organs delivering secretions to the duodenum, but the liver produces bile for fat emulsification while the pancreas provides enzymes for all three macronutrients plus bicarbonate for pH adjustment.
-Know which organ handles what for enzyme-specific questions.
+Compare: Liver vs. Pancreas โ€” both are accessory organs that deliver secretions to the duodenum, but the liver produces bile for fat emulsification while the pancreas provides enzymes for all three macronutrients plus bicarbonate for pH adjustment.
+Know which organ handles what.

 Water Recovery and Waste Processing

 The final stages focus on reclaiming water and housing the microbiome.
-Most nutrient absorption is complete before material reaches these organs.
+Most nutrient absorption is already complete before material reaches these organs.

 Large Intestine

-• Water and electrolyte absorption recovers approximately 1.5 liters of fluid daily, converting liquid chyme into solid feces
+• Water and electrolyte absorption recovers approximately 1.5 liters of fluid daily, converting liquid chyme into solid feces.

 Appendix

-Compare: Small intestine vs. Large intestine—both absorb substances, but the small intestine absorbs nutrients while the large intestine absorbs water and houses the microbiome.
-If asked about "primary site of absorption," specify what's being absorbed—nutrients (small) or water (large).
+Compare: Small intestine vs. Large intestine โ€” both absorb substances, but the small intestine absorbs nutrients while the large intestine absorbs water and houses the microbiome.
+If asked about the "primary site of absorption," specify what's being absorbed: nutrients (small intestine) or water (large intestine).

 Quick Reference Table